umontreal-simul/latnetbuilder/README.md

 `$HOME/latnetsoft/share/doc/examples/myproject`.
 TODO
 If you compiled LatNet Builder yourself from the source code, this `Makefile` will be adapted to your specific system configuration; otherwise, it may need to be customized.
+TODO

-In particular, if LatNet Builder, Boost , NTL, GMP and FFTW were respectively installed under `$HOME/latnetsoft`, `/opt/boost`, `/opt/ntl`, `/opt/gmp` and `/opt/FFTW`, a C++ source file called `myprog.cc` can be compiled and linked into an executable called `myprog` by using the following command line with GCC:
+In particular, if LatNet Builder, Boost , NTL, GMP and FFTW were respectively installed under `$HOME/latnetsoft`, `/opt/boost`, `/opt/ntl`, `/opt/gmp` and `/opt/FFTW`, a C++ source file called `myprog.cc` can be compiled and linked into an executable called `myprog` by using the following command line with GCC: TODO

 	g++ -std=c++14 -I$HOME/latnetsoft/include -I/opt/boost/include -I/opt/ntl/include -I/opt/gmp/include -I/opt/fftw/include -O2 -o myprog myprog.cc -L$HOME/latnetsoft/lib -l latnetbuilder -l latticetester -L/opt/ntl/lib  -l ntl -L/opt/gmp/lib  -l gmp -L/opt/fftw/lib -l fftw3